lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
    In the ACK format, this field has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

-*  C (MIC control): C is a 1-bit field.
-This field is used in the ACK format packets to know if the MIC check was correct or incorrect.
+*  C (MIC checked): C is a 1-bit field.
+This field is used in the ACK format packets to know if the MIC check was correct or not.

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.